 Use your credit cards responsibly

 The best way to improve your credit is to use your credit cards responsibly—whether you’re using a business credit card or a personal one.
-Business credit affects personal credit, which means that missed payments on your business credit cards could have a negative effect on both your business and your personal credit scores.
-Even something as simple as running up a high balance on your business credit card could affect your personal credit, so try to pay off both your business and personal purchases regularly.
+Missed payments on your business credit cards could have a negative effect on both your business and your personal credit scores.
+Even something as simple as running up a high credit card balance could affect your personal credit, so try to pay off both your business and personal purchases regularly.

 Think carefully before making large business purchases

-Some small business owners get business credit cards so that they can earn rewards on everyday business purchases.
+Some small-business owners get business credit cards so that they can earn rewards on everyday business purchases.
 Other business owners use their business credit cards to cover low cash flow months or fund large business purchases.
-While business credit card interest is tax-deductible, that doesn’t mean it’s a good idea to carry a large balance on your business credit card—and it might not even be a good idea to put that big business purchase on plastic.
+While business credit card interest is tax-deductible, that doesn’t mean it’s a good idea to carry a large balance on your business credit card—and it might not always be a good idea to put a big business purchase on plastic.

 Don’t let your personal credit habits hurt your business

 A lot of people are worried about business credit affecting personal credit—but remember that it also goes the other way around.
 If your personal credit score isn’t great, you might have a hard time getting credit for your business.
-While secured business credit cards are always an option, it’s a better idea to build your credit score to the point where lenders will be happy to give you a business credit card.
+While secured business credit cards are always an option, it’s a better idea to build your credit score to the point where lenders are willing to give you a business credit card.

 Business credit affects personal credit.
-Applying for your first business credit card will trigger a hard credit inquiry on your personal credit, which could lower your score by a few points—and lenders might continue to conduct personal credit inquiries when you apply for additional business credit cards or small business loans.
+Applying for your first business credit card will trigger a hard credit inquiry on your personal credit, which could lower your score by a few points.
+And lenders might continue to conduct personal credit inquiries when you apply for additional small-business credit cards or small business loans.

-Once you have a business credit card, the way you use the card could affect your personal credit score.
+Once you have a business credit card, the way you use it could affect your personal credit score.
 If your credit card issuer reports business card activity to the consumer credit bureaus, your balances and payment history could become part of your personal credit history.
 The best way to ensure that your business credit does not have a negative effect on your personal credit is to use your business credit cards responsibly.
-Make all of your payments on time, pay off your balances regularly and avoid using more than 30 percent of your available credit.
+Make all of your payments on time, pay off your balances regularly and keep your balances low.